Felling in forest. Foto: Bo Persson

 Costs for forest roads

-The Swedish Forest Agency and Skogforsk also examine the costs of new construction/refurbishment and maintenance of forest roads.
-The survey's respondents find it difficult to submit sections of the road in kilometer and the reported costs are therefore related to volume of sold roundwood.
-Costs may vary between years, but the trend shows rising costs per cubic metre since 2004 for maintenance and from 2007 for new investments.
-During the most recent 10 years, the costs for new investments have increased by 100 percent and for maintenance of forest roads by 185 percent.
+The Swedish Forest Agency and Skogforsk also survey the costs of newly constructed forest roads and their maintenance.
+The reported costs are related to volume of sold roundwood.
+Costs may vary somewhat on a yearly basis, but the longer trend shows rising costs per cubic metre since 2004 for maintenance and from 2007 for new investments.
+During the most recent 10 years, the costs for new investments have increased by 75 percent and for the maintenance of forest roads by 220 percent.

 Logotype Official Statistics of Sweden